haongnd2280/Naive-Bayes-Classifier/README.md

     - Used Lidstone smoothing as pseudocount to prevent zero probabilities.
 3. Testing and using the model:
     - Unit tested the model.
-    - Applied the model on the [SpamAssassin public corpus](https://spamassassin.apache.org/old/publiccorpus/) dataset.
+    - Applied the model on the [SpamAssassin public corpus](https://spamassassin.apache.org/old/publiccorpus/) dataset, achieved 92% accuracy.